Mukul2956/flask-mongo-k8s/README.md

 ---

-**Built with ❤️ for learning Kubernetes and microservices architecture**
+**Built with ❤️ for demonstrating Kubernetes and microservices architecture**